 These are the hard days.
 The days when you learn an incredibly close family friend, someone who was like a third grandfather to you, has passed away.
-The days when one of your husband’s closest friends gets into a severe car accidents and you spend all day worrying instead of working.
-Because how can you possibly go on talking with patients and writing orders and documenting in your notes when these terrible things have happened?
+The days when one of your husband’s closest friends gets into a severe car accident and you spend all day worrying as to what happened to him.
+Things like has he been severely injured or is he okay, lingers your mind.
+Thoughts like has he got to Las Vegas personal injury attorneys or their likes, had he been injured due to negligence from another, too might pass the mind.
+With this train of thought, how can you possibly go on talking with patients and writing orders and documenting in your notes?

 Early in my psychiatry residency, we had a patient attempt to kill himself while under our treatment teams care in the hospital.
 One of my attendings taught us a valuable lesson at that time: to learn to compartmentalize.
 As human beings we simply cannot go on if we can’t help but think about all of the horror in the world, or even in our little microcosm corner of the Earth.

 Compartmentalizing means to wall off those emotions because something more pressing needs your attention.
 Compartmentalizing means to suppress how scary and surreal it is to have a patient attempt suicide in front of you because we have to take care of that immediate situation now and think about it later.
 It is what we call a mature defense mechanism.
 But it seems so hard sometimes.
 It has been one of the most important lessons of residency thus far, I feel.